 I also wonder how those employees who may be affected by these potential changes feel.
 My HR clients are in a very sensitive situation, keeping non-UK staff engaged and ensuring their wellbeing is considered whilst we wait for the referendum.
 The uncertainty for those EU nationals who would be affected and their families must be extremely stressful.
 I wonder if they are ready?
 And if they are panicking?

 Jane Firth is a Consultant in the HR Practice based in London

-Categories: Consumer and FMCG Recruitment, Corporate Communications Recruitment, Education Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Government Recruitment, Healthcare Recruitment, Housing Recruitment, Human Resources Recruitment, Life Science Recruitment, Manufacturing & Engineering Recruitment, Not for Profit Recruitment, Procurement and Supply Chain Recruitment, Retail & Hospitality Recruitment, Social Enterprise Recruitment, Tax Recruitment, Technology Recruitment
+Categories: Consumer & FMCG Recruitment, Education Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Government Recruitment, Healthcare Recruitment, Human Resources Recruitment, Life Science Recruitment, Manufacturing & Engineering Recruitment, Procurement & Supply Chain Recruitment, Retail Recruitment, Tax Recruitment, Technology Recruitment